JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 2. Make sure you already installed the latest `Boot9strap` and `Luma CFW` and have a firmware of 11.4 or higher.
 3. Rename any existing `boot.firm` in the root of your SD card to `boot.firm.bak` in case you want to go back, then drag the `boot.firm` from `Luma3DS 9.0 - Plugin loader.zip` into the root of your SD card
-4. Place the conents from `ActionReplay.zip` into either
+4. Place the contents from `ActionReplay.zip` into either

 - `sd:/luma/plugins/<Title ID of the game folder>/`
   - Name of the plugin must be `plugin.plg` if placed here.